 • Use a pH meter and maintain correct pH levels at all times (ideal pH level varies depending on if you are growing in soil, hydro, coco so be sure to check before you start)

-• Use a balanced nutrient schedule
+• Use a balanced nutrient schedule and follow the recommended ratios.

-• Add Cal-Mag when growing in coco
+• Add Cal-Mag when growing in coco and buffer if necessary

 • Regularly inspect older leaves for early signs